The Busy Beaver Competition: a historical survey: Historical overview

 {\bf First stage: Following the definitions}.
 The definitions of the busy beaver functions $\mathnormal{\Sigma}(n)$ and $S(n)$ by Rado (1962) were quickly followed by conjectures and proofs for $n = 2,3$, by Rado and Lin.
 Brady (1964) gave a conjecture for $n = 4$, and Green (1964) gave lower bounds for many values of $n$.
 Lynn (1972) improved these lower bounds for $n = 5,6$.
 Brady proved his conjecture for $n = 4$ in 1974, and published the result in 1983.
 Details on this first stage can be found in the articles of Lynn (1972) and Brady (1983, 1988).

 {\bf Second stage: Following the Dortmund contest}.
 More results for $n = 5,6$ followed the contest that was organized at Dortmund in 1983, and was wun by Schult.
 Uhing improved twice the result in 1984 and in 1986.
 Marxen and Buntrock began a search for competitors for $n = 5,6$ in 1989.
-They quickly found a conjectural winner for $n = 5$, and went on founding many good machines for $n = 6$, up to 2001.
+They quickly found a conjectural winner for $n = 5$, and went on finding many good machines for $n = 6$, up to 2001.
 Michel (1993) studied the behaviors of many competitors for $n = 5$, proving that they depend on well known open problems in number theory.
 Details on this second stage can be found in the articles of Dewdney (1984ab,1985ab), Brady (1988), and Marxen and Buntrock (1990).
 From 1997, results began to be put on the web, either on Google groups, or on personal websites.

 {\bf Third stage: Machines with more than two symbols}.
 As soon as 1988, Brady extended the busy beaver competition to machines with more than two symbols and gave some lower bounds.
 Michel (2004) resumed the search, and his lower bounds were quickly overtaken by those from Brady.
-Between 2005 and 2008, more than forty new machines, each breaking a record, were found by two teams: the French one made of Gr\'egory Lafitte and Christophe Papazian, and the father-and-son collaboration of Terry and Shawn Ligocki.
-Three new machines for the classical busy beaver competition of machines with 6 states and 2 symbols were also found.
+Between 2005 and 2008, more than forty new machines, each one breaking a record, were found by two teams: the French one made of Gr\'egory Lafitte and Christophe Papazian, and the father-and-son collaboration of Terry and Shawn Ligocki.
+Four new machines for the classical busy beaver competition of machines with 6 states and 2 symbols were also found, by the Ligockis and by Pavel Kropitz.
+In May 2022, Shawn Ligocki and Pavel Kropitz found many new machines with 6 states and 2 symbols.